BBakann/JumPlane/README.md

 - `cleanIdea`: removes IntelliJ project data.
 - `clean`: removes `build` folders, which store compiled classes and built archives.
 - `eclipse`: generates Eclipse project data.
+- `html:dist`: compiles GWT sources.
+The compiled application can be found at `html/build/dist`: you can use any HTTP server to deploy it.
+- `html:superDev`: compiles GWT sources and runs the application in SuperDev mode.
+It will be available at [localhost:8080/html](http://localhost:8080/html).
+Use only during development.
 - `idea`: generates IntelliJ project data.
+- `lwjgl3:jar`: builds application's runnable jar, which can be found at `lwjgl3/build/libs`.
+- `lwjgl3:run`: starts the application.
 - `test`: runs unit tests (if any).

 Note that most tasks that are not specific to a single project can be run with `name:` prefix, where the `name` should be replaced with the ID of a specific project.